xandre-clementsmith/neural-architecture/5. Myelencephalon/Medulla Oblongata/Medullar Tegmentum/Cranial Nerves/Afferent/Vagus/CN X.md

 - [['CN X]]
 ### Efferents
 - [[Solitary Nucleus]] - Taste and visceral organs
-- Spinal [[Trigeminal Nuclei]] - Deep/crude touch, pain, temperature of the outer ear, dura of the posterior cranial fossa, and mucosa of the larynx
+- Spinal [[Trigeminal Sensory Nuclei]] - Deep/crude touch, pain, temperature of the outer ear, dura of the posterior cranial fossa, and mucosa of the larynx

 ![[Pasted image 20240507183132.png]]